Who We Are

 The report shows that 4-H youth excel beyond their peers.
 4-H'ers are about:

 South Carolina 4-H Youth Development Program follows the same mission and model as the National 4-H program.
-It uses the same a learn-by-doing approach, the involvement of caring adults, with the additional knowledge and resources of Clemson University as part of the land grant university system to empower youth to become healthy, productive, and contributing members of society.
+It uses the same learn-by-doing approach, the involvement of caring adults, with the additional knowledge and resources of Clemson University as part of the land grant university system to empower youth to become healthy, productive, and contributing members of society.